Parsely/parsely-android/README.md

 Integrating with Eclipse
 ------------------------

-Adding Parsely to your Android app is easy!
+To integrate Parse.ly mobile tracking with your Android app:

 1. Copy the `parsely` directory (under `HiParsely/src/com`) to your project's top-level package directory (in a default Eclipse project, this is `com`.)
 The